FederatedAI/FATE/federatedml/util/README.rst

 Data IO is the most basic component of Fate Algorithm module.
-It transforms the input DTable to a DTable whose values are Instance Object defined in federatedml.feature.instance, and what's more, the transformed Dtable is the input data format of all other algorithm module, such as intersect、 homo and hetero LR、SecureBoost and so on.
+It transforms the input DTable to a DTable whose values are Instance Object defined in federatedml.feature.instance, and what's more, the transformed Dtable is the input data format of all other algorithm module, such as intersect、 homo LR and hetero LR、SecureBoost and so on.

 Data IO module accepts the following input data format and transforms them to desired output DTable.